Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plain.

 Given what you now think versus what you thought back then.

-How would when when did you first discover this program?
+When did you first discover this program?

-Um well, my husband and I moved to Maine two years ago, and they have uh they have uh you right on uh FM station, and I just was floating around one day, and I said, Hey Steve, have you listened to Rush?
+Well, my husband and I moved to Maine two years ago, and they have you right on the FM station.

-And he's like, Yeah, I've listened to him before.
+And he's like, yeah, I've listened to him before.

 Well, thank you very much.